Mo0rBy/nvim_config/README.md

 - [dressing](https://github.com/stevearc/dressing.nvim) - modifies some UI elements for example, adding/renaming files in nvim-tree or inputs for LSP renaming
 - [mason](https://github.com/williamboman/mason.nvim) - this is a plugin manager for LSP servers, this has dependencies for:
     - [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim) - this plugin makes it easier to use lspconfig with Mason
+- [lspconfig](https://github.com/neovim/nvim-lspconfig) - this plugin allows setup and configuration of LSP servers